Freija/freija.github.io/_projects/2017-08-26_whereispatrick.md

 ```

 #### Quick note on Flask-restful
 Initially, I used the Flask-restful extension.
 However, it was not clear how to return the correct response.
 This meant that Twilio reported an error for every message, even if it was parsed correctly.
 Therefore, I switched to using the Flask request and Twilio twiml modules.
 This way, any error reported by Twilio is real (500 if parsing error, 404 if API is down, etc).
-Th

 <div id='GooglePhotos'/>
 ### Downloading geo-tagged photos from Google Drive
-My father takes geo-tagged photos (of some pretty amazing things) with his phone.
+My father takes geo-tagged photos (of some pretty amazing things) with his regular cellphone.
 These photos get uploaded automatically to his Google Photos account whenever he connects to wifi.
 However, Google Photos does not have an API.
 Initially, it seemed that there was no easy way to programatically access these pictures.
 Here is the work-around.

 Start by setting up the Google drive from the same account to have a folder pointing towards the Google Photos.
 This is a setting in Google Drive: go to the ```Google Photos``` tab in the Google Drive, click on the ```settings``` icon in the top right corner.
 When you scroll down, you will see: ``` Create a Google Photos folder Automatically put your Google Photos into a folder in My Drive```.
 Make sure this is set.
 You will then see a folder inside Google Drive named ```Google Photos```.
 Now, because Google Drive does have an API, you can access the photos through that folder.